RetainCountZero/SQL-Scripts/README.md

 * *BelVis-Summertime-2081-2099.sql*

   This script adds summertime entries to the table SOMMERZEIT.
 A commit after running the script is required.

-* *BelVis-Render-EnergyDistributionBookTemplatePFM.sql*

-  This script renders a HTML text (via DBMS_OUTPUT) that consists of the book-templates defined in the function "Energiemengen Verteilen".

 * *BelVis-Recreate-MV-Ext-Stat.sql*

   This script can be used to correct the ORA-12048 & ORA-00904 error combination.
 The error is related to Oracle's extended statistics feature in 12.1.x.
 This script avoids downtime in comparison to using DbMaintence.

+* *BelVis Entstehungsbeginn-PFM.sql*

+  This scripts modifies the "Entstehungsbeginn" in BelVis PFM.
+Since there is no GUI option to modify the setting, this setting is changed in the database directly.
+Review Script before executing and adapt the desired date.
+With new tenants there may be not entry at all in the database - for this case two conditional insert statements are included in the script.
+This script works on BelVis EDM and PFM, however in EDM using the GUI is recommended.

+## BelVis3 PFM Scripts

+* *BelVis-Render-EnergyDistributionBookTemplatePFM.sql*

+  This script renders a HTML text (via DBMS_OUTPUT) that consists of the book-templates defined in the function "Energiemengen Verteilen".